benreeve1984/ronin/README.md

 # 🥷 Ronin

-A minimal, powerful CLI agent that brings LLM capabilities directly to your codebase.
-Built with Claude's API, Ronin helps you read, write, search, and modify files with natural language commands.
+A minimal, powerful CLI agent that brings LLM capabilities directly to your command line.
+Built with Claude's API, Ronin executes file operations, automates system tasks, and manages your workflows through natural language commands.

-> **Current Status**: Ronin currently focuses on text files (markdown, code, config files, etc.) with a robust foundation for file operations.
-We're actively expanding to support more file formats, external tools, and integrations.
-The architecture is designed to make adding new capabilities straightforward.
+> **What Ronin Does**: Ronin is your intelligent CLI agent that directly executes tasks in your terminal.
+It specializes in file management, text processing, search operations, and system automation.
+Currently focused on text files with plans to expand to more formats, tools, and integrations.

 ## ✨ Features

 ### What Ronin Does Today
-- **Natural Language File Operations** - Just describe what you want: "Add error handling to the login function" or "Find all TODO comments"
+- **Natural Language CLI** - Execute terminal tasks by describing them in plain English
 - **Smart Context Management** - 140k token context window with intelligent file memory
-- **Interactive Chat Mode** - Have conversations about your code with persistent context
+- **Interactive Chat Mode** - Work through multi-step operations with persistent context
-- **Safe by Default** - Sandboxed execution, confirmation prompts, and dry-run mode
+- **Safe Execution** - Sandboxed operations, confirmation prompts, and dry-run mode
-- **Powerful Search** - Fast, grep-like search across your entire codebase
+- **Powerful File Search** - Fast, grep-like search across your entire filesystem
-- **Anchor-Based Editing** - Precise text modifications using surrounding context
+- **Precision File Editing** - Modify files using anchor text or line-based operations
 - **Secure API Key Storage** - Store keys once, use everywhere

 ### Why Ronin?
+- **Direct Execution** - Ronin performs operations directly in your terminal, no intermediate code generation
-- **Extensible Architecture** - Built from the ground up to easily add new tools and capabilities
+- **Extensible Architecture** - Built to easily add new CLI tools and system capabilities
-- **Clean Abstractions** - Single source of truth for tools, standardized execution, unified error handling
+- **Clean Abstractions** - Single source of truth for operations, standardized execution, unified error handling
-- **Production Ready Foundation** - Structured logging, proper error recovery, secure secrets management
+- **Production Ready** - Structured logging, proper error recovery, secure secrets management
-- **Rapid Development** - New tools can be added in minutes, not hours
+- **Rapid Integration** - New CLI tools can be added in minutes, not hours

 ## 🚀 Quick Start